-Building a Garden Room with Toilet & Shower
+Building a Garden Room with a Toilet & Shower

 If you are looking to build a garden room, either for a home gym, office or bar, you may want to consider installing a toilet and shower for added convenience and comfort.
 We will cover everything you need to know about building a garden room with a bathroom, including all the necessary considerations, from electricity supply to drainage systems.
 Read on to find out more.